BU-ISCIII/relecov-platform-clean/docs/markdown_files/methodology_dashboard.md

 Second row display the number of samples that contains a value for each field.

-The blue color are the fields related to Metadata Lab and the green color belongs to Bioinfo Metadata.
+The blue color are the fields related to lab's metadata and the green color belongs to Bioinfo Metadata.